suurjaak/Skyperious/README.md

 Obsolescence Notice
 -------------------

-This program no longer works with modern Skype, as Skype has started to store its message history on its own servers, and nothing is kept locally any more that can easily be accessed with an external program.

-The program can still be used to work with older Skype `main.db` files, but more recent message history is unavailable, and nothing can be merged back to an active Skype account.
+Around 2017, starting from Skype version 8, Skype moved away from its famous peer-to-peer architecture to a client-server system, and started to store its message history on its own servers only.

+Formerly, it used a local SQLite `main.db` database to retain all history, which is what Skyperious was created to work with - merging chat histories from different computers into one.

+Skyperious still works with existing `main.db` files, and can also download newer messages from Skype online service.
+But any changes done to the database no longer affect what is visible in official Skype releases.

 ---